Oscar Solbert: Early life

 Oscar Sohlberg was born in a little town in the north of Sweden on January 22, 1885, one of a family of five children whose parents were simple people of modest circumstances.
 His childhood days in Sweden left him with a lifelong interest in the country and everything Swedish.
 When Sohlberg was eight years old, his family emigrated to the United States and settled in Worcester, Massachusetts.
 Here, he supplemented the family income by the traditional method of peddling newspapers as well as teaching school at night and working in summer resorts during vacations to help pay for his own schooling.

 West Point

 After two years at the Worcester Polytechnic Institute he received an appointment to West Point.
 History does not record whether he had his heart set on being a soldier at this time, but in any case he graduated sixth in his class in 1910 (one year after George S. Patton) and, in accordance with custom, entered the elite Corps of Engineers.
-Following various tours of duty he returned to the Academy in 1914 as an instructor, and had among his pupils Cadet Eisenhower, who evidently profited from Sohlberg's instruction.
+Following various tours of duty he returned to the Academy in 1914 as an instructor, and had among his pupils Cadet Eisenhower, who evidently profited from Sohlbert's instruction.

 In March 1917, he legally changed the spelling of his surname to Solbert.

 It was during his tour of duty at the Academy that he was married to Elizabeth Abernathy (November 20, 1895 – March 13, 1973).
 They had first met at Fort Leavenworth, Kansas.
 They had a daughter, Ronni Solbert, and a son, Peter Solbert.